matsim-org/matsim-libs/README.md

 # freight-dfg17 project

 Repository related to DFG freight project.
-Code not ready to be used by outsiders.
+Code NOT ready to be used by outsiders.